Iconiq2/WD-SUNGA-HandsOn2/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-- MultiPage Website/Single Page Website
+- Design and Theme
-- Parallax transition
+- Implementation of Heroes and Cards
-- Transactional
+- Navigation

 ### Technology